Charitha13/Grocery_Management_System/README.md

 # Run main.py file
 #It has buttons with images on it.
 Click on any available button and it will take you to a new window
 #corresponding to the button clicked.
 There we can perform the operations such as -
-# Insert, Delete, Update and Search.
+#Insert, Delete, Update and Search.
+The edit button provides the options to update and delete
+#You can only edit once you select the item displayed on the screen.